Code-Institute-Submissions/Lockdown-Cocktail-V2/README.md

 #### Scope
-After analysis of the user stories, I have decided that I cannot implement all user's needs at this time so have decided on the below features to be my initial minimum scope.
+After analysis of the user stories, I have decided that I cannot implement all user's needs at this time so I have decided on the below features to be my initial minimum scope.

 * Random Cocktail feature from API
 * Search Cocktail feature from API
 * Responsive design
 * Social Media links
+* Contact form

 #### Structure
 I wanted the structure of the website to feature a one page scroller as this is a modern choice and would suit my target audience.
 I think a navbar will lend a good UX to point the user